elastic/elasticsearch-hadoop/yarn/README.md

 # Elasticsearch YARN - Beta Status

+## Warning: Deprecated in 5.5.0
+Elasticsearch YARN is deprecated and will be removed in 6.0

+## Overview

 Elasticsearch YARN project allows Elasticsearch to run within a Hadoop YARN cluster, handling the provisioning and life-cycle of the Elasticsearch cluster the command-line interface (CLI).
 Note the project is in Beta status.